ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

-## Controllerciruit structuring
+## Controller ciruit structuring

-### Singular controlcircuit
+### Singular control circuit

-This is the simplest controlcircuit.
+This is the simplest control circuit.
 The controller keeps the controlled unit [X] stable on the set value [W]

 ![Single Circuit Example](../Ad05/Images/SingleCircuitjpg.jpg)

-Singular feedback controlcircuits are commonly used where the influence of the controldynamic and the controlresult are minor.
+Singular feedback control circuits are commonly used where the influence of the controldynamic and the control result are minor.

-### Cascadecontroller or master/slave controller
+### Cascade controller or master/slave controller

 The imperfections of a single control loop are mainly improved by a cascade control.
 In cascade control, the control loop becomes divided into a main control loop and an auxiliary control loop.
-For this there is at least one main control controller (master) and one auxiliary orfollower control (slave) required.
+For this there is at least one main control controller (master) and one auxiliary or follower control (slave) required.
 - The main or control controller regulates the main control variable to the desired one  value [W]
 - The main or control controller returns an analog SI unit [Yf]  which is processed by the auxiliary or follow-up controller as the desired value  [Yf = Wh]
 - The result of the auxiliary or tracking controller [Yh] influences the process of the  analog measurement of the main or control controller